gingerbeardman/gingerbeardman.github.io/_posts/2022/2022-04-07-accessing-yahoo-japan-from-europe.md

 The above solutions are all you need, but if you're looking for more solutions then read on.

-## 3. PAC (Proxy Auto-Config)
+## 3. Proxy

 You don't really want to route all of your traffic through a proxy, especially if it's a free proxy that you shouldn't trust.
-It's recommended to enable the proxy only for *.yahoo.co.jp URLs, which is possible using a [PAC](https://en.wikipedia.org/wiki/Proxy_auto-config) file, an example of which is below.
+It's recommended to enable the proxy only for *.yahoo.co.jp URLs, which is possible using a [Proxy Auto-Config](https://en.wikipedia.org/wiki/Proxy_auto-config) (PAC file), an example of which is below.

 <script src="https://gist.github.com/gingerbeardman/d02b61f86eadd29a86b3ae42082eee7f.js"></script>